 Photo from Canva

-No matter what approach to education you decide on for your family— public, private or homeschooling—take a look at these resources to learn more about the schools where you’re headed.
+No matter what approach to education you decide on for your family— public, private or homeschooling—take a look at these resources to learn more about local schools.

 “Personal experiences and referrals from your friends and their friends are invaluable.
 Begin networking and exploring.
 Read blogs, Facebook pages, and neighborhood forums relevant to your next city.
 Post a general inquiry about what the schools are like in the area, and the answers will pour in.
 Moms and dads love to talk about their kids’ lives!
 Examine the general trend and ignore the worst and best comments to formulate an opinion based on the overall tone of the reviews.”